eoineoineoin/Documentation/content/features/featuresDeepDive/physics/v2/shapes.md

 [The Container has its own page](/features/featuresDeepDive/physics/compounds) for more information.

-The following image shows a comparison of the Container, Mesh and Convex Hull shapes, from left to right:
+The following image shows a comparison of a Container (with several child shapes), Mesh and Convex Hull shapes, from left to right:
 ![Comparison](/img/features/physics/shapes_comparison.png)